Antonio Aguto

-Antonio Alzona Aguto Jr. (born November 18, 1966) is a retired United States Army lieutenant general who served as the commander of Security Assistance Group–Ukraine (SAGU) from 2022 to 2024.
-He served as the 40th commanding general of First United States Army from 2021 to 2022.
-He previously served as the Commanding General of the 3rd Infantry Division and prior to that as the Deputy Chief of Staff for Operations, Plans, and Training of the United States Army Forces Command.
+Antonio Alzona Aguto Jr. (born 18 November 1966) is a retired American major general who last served as the commander of Security Assistance Group–Ukraine (SAGU) from 2022 to 2024 at the grade of lieutenant general.
+Before that, he was the commanding general of First Army from 2021 to 2022 and the commanding general of the 3rd Infantry Division from 2019 to 2021.
+Aguto was commissioned from the United States Military Academy in 1988 as an Armor officer and had multiple deployments to Afghanistan, Iraq, and Bosnia-Herzegovina.